web-platform-dx/web-features/gh-pages/name-and-logo-usage-guidelines.md

 ## Frequently Asked Questions

-### Where can I check the status of a web platform feature?

-Baseline is already displayed for many features on [Can I Use](https://caniuse.com/), [MDN](https://developer.mozilla.org/), and all features on [webstatus.dev](https://webstatus.dev) so you can see at a glance the status of features.
-We hope that many other sites will start to use Baseline to clearly explain feature status—from individual blogs to large content sites.
-Find out how to [use Baseline on your site](use-baseline) and explore some of the places you can already [find Baseline](baseline-in-the-wild).

 ### How are the logos licensed?

 The logos have been released under the [Creative Commons Attribution No Derivatives 4.0 License](https://creativecommons.org/licenses/by-nd/4.0/).
-However, since the Baseline name and logos are trademarks owned by Google, we have prepared these trademark usage guidelines to describe their appropriate uses.
+The Baseline name and logos are trademarks owned by Google.
+These trademark usage guidelines describe their appropriate uses.

 ### Can I change the colors of the icons and logos?

 No, the colors are part of the logo and indicate what level of Baseline support a feature has.
 As noted above, please do not modify, distort or alter the logos.

 ### Can I put these icons and logos on stickers, t-shirts, or other things?